stepanix/f1-champion/README.md

 In addition to the points above, `loading on demand` or `lazy loading` has also been implemented to ensure optimization, performance and speed in download time when a production artifact is created.

+## Styling
+I have created a high specifity in global styles with respect to widgets/components used across the application.
+Media queries are also included to make the application responsive.
+Please find below the style structure.

+`main.scss`: This is the parent style sheet of the application `styles`: This is the root folder of all scss files.
+`abstracts`: This folder is the single source of truth for all variables (colors, font sizes, font family, font weights, etc) are defined
+`components`: This folder is a repository for style definitions of all shared components.